 Though snubbed by the Nobel committee, Burnell was awarded the Special Breakthrough Prize in Fundamental Physics in 2012; Burnell promptly donated the entirety of the £2.3 million prize to the Institute of Physics with the goal of helping fund marginalized students in their goals of becoming physics researchers.
 Additionally, she has received awards and honors such as the Institute of Physics President’s Medal, the Royal Medal of the Royal Society, the J. Robert Oppenheimer Memorial Prize, and the Grande Médaille of the French Academy of Sciences.

-Theoretical Physics, Cosmology
+Areas of Specialization: Theoretical Physics, Cosmology

-Lawrence Krauss was born in New York City in 1954.
-He received bachelor’s degrees in mathematics and physics from Carleton University and proceeded to earn a PhD from MIT having specialized in cosmology.
+Lawrence Krauss was born in Newarleto York City in 1954.
+He received bachelor’s degrees in mathematics and physics from Carleton University and proceeded to earn a PhD from Massachusetts Institute of Technology having specialized in cosmology.
 Krauss is currently President of The Origins Project Foundation and is host of The Origins Podcast with Lawrence Krauss.
 He had professorships in physics in several institutions prior to this, including at Arizona State University, Yale University, and Case Western Reserve University.
 He founded the Origins Project at Arizona State University and served as its director.
 Due to allegations of misconduct, however, Krauss has since stepped down from his directorship for the project, though as noted he continues as president of the Foundation.

 Krauss has been a lifelong advocate for a public understanding of science as well as a proponent of public policy based on scientific principles like respect for empirical research.
 In his role as a physicist, Krauss has explored questions in astronomy and cosmology, such as those of the theory of the Big Bang for the origins of the universe.
 He has been an outspoken critic of string theory, citing it as an example of abstract mathematics without clear empirical evidence for its support.
 He has authored a number of popular books on science, including his 2005 book Hiding in the Mirror as well as his 2012 book A Universe from Nothing (both books are critical of string theory).